elastic/apm-pipeline-library/vars/README.md

   // block
 }

-withGithubNotify(context: 'Test', description: 'UTs', type: 'test') {
+withGithubNotify(context: 'Test', description: 'UTs', tab: 'tests') {
   // block
 }

-withGithubNotify(context: 'Release', type: 'artifact') {
+withGithubNotify(context: 'Release', tab: 'artifacts') {
   // block
 }
 ```

 * context: Name of the GH check context.
 (Mandatory).
 * description: Description of the GH check.
 If unset then it will use the description.
-* type: What kind of details links will be used.
-Enum type: test, build and artifact).
-Default build.
+* tabs: What kind of details links will be used.
+Enum type: tests, changes, artifacts and pipeline).
+Default pipeline.

 [Pipeline GitHub Notify Step plugin](https://plugins.jenkins.io/pipeline-githubnotify-step)